Infineon/XMC-for-Arduino/docs/arduino-deviations.rst

     :width: 600

 This is generally the case for most of the XMC boards.
-However, for boards such as the :ref:`xmc4200-platform2go` and the :ref:`xmc4700-relax`, both the serial output modes are simultaneously active and neednot be selected or enabled from the menu.
+However, for boards such as the :ref:`xmc4700-relax`, both the serial output modes are simultaneously active and need not be selected or enabled from the menu.

 Note: Please note that the sketch must be recompiled when a different serial output is selected.